 For the vendor there is the advantage of speed and certainty.
 A reserve price is set prior to the sale, which is the minimum price at which the property will be sold.
 The gavel will fall when the highest bid is reached at or in excess of that figure.
 This is the point that contracts are legally exchanged and completion is normally set 28 days thereafter.
 Waiting for the buyer to complete the purchase process is eliminated under auction conditions - if the property sells at auction, it is legally sold.
 The price is set and neither party can change their mind once the gavel has fallen.

 Selling at public auction can often achieve a premium with competition for the property and the excitement of the auction room all working in the seller's favour.
 The property is marketed with a guide price that is purely an indication of a likely figure that would attract interest and that the property may achieve.
-After analysing the interest through a detailed marketing programme, the 'reserve price' is set with you.
+The 'reserve price' is set with you but by law needs to be within a 10% margin of the guide price.
 This figure needs to be competitive to ensure a sale is achieved, and can be exceeded.
-All legal documentation and essential information is available to the buyer prior to the auction in order that the buyer accepts the terms or will not choose to bid for the property.
-The terms are non negotiable within the auction process: the buyer buys what they see and on the basis of the background information provided.
+All legal documentation and essential information will be made available to the buyer prior to the auction so that the buyer can make an informed decision when bidding on the property.
+The terms are non-negotiable within the auction process: the buyer buys what they see and on the basis of the background information provided.

 Auction sales attract only serious buyers who can perform on the day by paying a 10% deposit and exchanging contracts there and then.
-There are investment buyers, corporate buyers and private individuals within the room.
+They are generally investment buyers, corporate buyers and private individuals.
 An auction does attract tremendous interest and excitement.
-The aim of the auction process is to sell the property on the day and to provide assurance that if someone bids at an acceptable level, they will be serious about buying.
+The aim of the auction process is to sell the property on the day and to provide assurance to the Seller that if someone bids at an acceptable level, they will be serious about buying.